joshfire/hookmachine/README.md

-# The Incredible Deploy Machine
+# The Git Deploy Machine

 The deploy machine is a Web server that listens to push events received from GitHub through [Post-receive hooks](https://help.github.com/articles/post-receive-hooks) and/or detects changes to some condition periodically and runs some Git related deploy action accordingly.